 While the South West is best known for its coastline and countryside, its cities and larger towns across Cornwall, Devon, Somerset and Dorset also make excellent bases for a short break.

 Exeter blends a lively cultural scene with its striking cathedral, independent shops, and quick access to Dartmoor and the East Devon coast.
 Plymouth offers a deep maritime heritage, panoramic waterfront walks, and easy routes into both South East Cornwall and the nearby moorland landscapes.
 In Somerset, Bath provides one of the most elegant city experiences in the UK, with its Georgian crescents, thermal spas and Roman history.
-At the same time, Wells and Taunton offer quieter alternatives with character, history and good connections.
+Wells and Taunton offer quieter alternatives with character, history and good connections.
 Dorset’s county town of Dorchester, along with coastal hubs such as Weymouth, gives easy access to the Jurassic Coast alongside great food and relaxed seaside atmospheres.

 Accommodation in these towns and cities ranges from boutique hotels and converted townhouses to serviced apartments and familiar brands, making them ideal for weekend breaks.